szukalski/zooweb/content/career/what-got-you-here-wont-get-you-there.md

 5. Go sideways > Get your peers to agree
 6. Go down > Get your direct reports to accept
 7. Implement

+## Listen

+* Think before you speak
+* Listen with respect
+* Ask yourself "Is it worth it?"

+The ability to make the person you are listening to feel like they are the only person in the room is what separates the great from the near-great.

+## Thank

+* Write thank you notes
+* Give yourself an A+ in gratitude

+## Follow Up

+1. Not everyone responds to development
+2. There is an enormous disconnect between learning and doing
+3. People don't get better without follow-up
+4. Becoming better is a process, not an event

+### Nightly Follow-Up Routine

+1. How much walking did I do?
+2. How many push-ups?
+3. How many sit-ups?
+4. Did you eat any high-fat foods?
+5. How much alcohol did you drink?
+6. How many hours did you sleep?
+7. How much screen time (TV/internet/phone) did you have?
+8. How much time did you spend writing?
+9. Did you do something nice for your wife?
+10. Did you do something nice for your kids?
+11. How many times did you try to prove you were right when it wasn't worth it?
+12. How many minutes did you spend on topics which didn't matter or that you couldn't control?

+## Feed Forward

+1. Pick a behaviour which would make a significant positive benefit in your life
+2. Describe this objective in a one-to-one dialogue with someone you know
+3. Ask this person for two suggestions to help achieve this objective
+4. Listen attentively to the suggestions.
+Only response allowed is "Thank you"

+# Special Challenges for People in Charge

+* Tell your staff how to handle you
+* Stop acting as if you are managing you
+* Stop checking the box > Follow-up
+* Stop being prejudiced about your employees
+    * "I know what they want"
+    * "I know what they know"
+    * "I hate their selfishness"
+    * "I can always get someone else"

+# What We Really Want

+* Happiness
+* Relationships
+* Following dreams
+* Meaning